kcalizadeh/user_icon_switcher/readme.md

 ### User Icon Switcher

 This script takes icons from a user-designated folder, selects one randomly, and places it in the relevant system folder.
-The result is a random selection of user profile icons.
+The result is a randomized change to the user profile icon.
+This can then be set to run automatically so you get a new icon with every session.

 To use:
 - Create a folder to store the selection of random profile pictures in.
 Script defaults to ~/home/<user>/Pictures/user_icons.
 Modify the SOURCE_DIR variable with the appropriate path.